 +Who owns the code and IP developed during the competition?

 The ownership of all intellectual property (IP) developed through the competition remains with the teams involved in developing it.
-The Tech Girls Movement does not require ownership over any part of competing teams’ apps or associated IP.
+The Tech Girls Movement Foundation does not require ownership over any part of competing teams’ apps or associated IP.

 +Do mentors need to know how to code before starting the competition?